projectcalico/calico/docs/source/architecture.rst

 the Linux kernel.
 It may also be required to perform VM discovery (if it is not expecting to be notified of VM creation).
-It exchanges information with the Cloud Orchestration Provider via the Calico Plug-In, and with the Calico ACL Manager.
+It exchanges information with the Cloud Orchestration Provider via the Calico Plug-In.
 The information it exchanges northwards is defined by the Calico API, which is conceptually split into several parts (see below).
 Felix is in effect the portion of Calico that does the actual heavy lifting, turning an abstract networking model